gabod2000/Arduino_TerasysHUB/doc/README.md

 ### Wiring the HW
 * DHT11 is a One Wire protocol based sensor so you need to provide 3.3V, Ground and Data pins.
 * Our Data pin is ESP8266's **GPIO 5**.
 Notice that it is equivalent to **D1** in NodeMCU fashion.
 Check **Hardware.cpp** and **Hardware.h** files if you are interested more or skip to the next steps.
-* You need to construct your ESP8266 and DHT wiring as given diagram below :
+* You need to construct your ESP8266 and DHT wiring as in the given diagram below :
 ![Alt text](img/sensorwiring.png?raw=true "ESP8266-DHT11 Wiring")

 ### Arduino IDE Setup